Chacho104/proday_api/README.md

 ### Running the API Server

-To start the API server, run the following command:
+To start the API server, run the following commands:

 ```bash
 tsc